 The Advisory Committee can hold up to two of the required four hearings instead of the City Council but City Council is required to hold at least two public hearings after the maps have been drawn.
-As discussed below, the Advisory Committee held two of the public hearings to receive public input and as a result, the City Council is only required to hold two additional public hearings.
+As discussed below, the Advisory Committee held two of the public hearings to receive public input and as a result, the City Council was only required to hold two additional public hearings.
+City Council held the first of those two public hearings on January 20, 2022, and will hold the second and final public hearing on February 8, 2022.

-The City must also take steps to encourage residents, including those in underrepresented and non-English speaking communities, to participate in the redistricting public review process.
+Under the FAIR MAPS Act, the City was also required to take steps to encourage residents, including those in underrepresented and non-English speaking communities, to participate in the redistricting public review process.
 These steps include a good faith effort to do all of the following: